defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 ### Enumerating as `hacker`

-Now that I was operating as `hacker`, I decided to refer to some of the services running on the machine to determine what I may be able to control.
+Now that I was operating as `hacker`, I referred to some of the services running on the machine to determine what I may be able to control.
 Running `grep` for `user` helped me locate a couple interesting ones.
 A service called `UserLogger` as well as another called `UserManager`.

 ```bash
 ➜  www curl -s http://10.10.10.128:6666/services > ../services.txt